InosID/inos-baileys-wabot/README.md

 • npm start
 ```
 For all questions in the installation just select y
-the second step is to just change the number of the owner of the bot and finally scan the qr code -->
+the second step is to just change the number of the owner of the bot and finally scan the qr code

 ## Group WhatsApp

 [![WhatsApp Group](https://img.shields.io/badge/WhatsApp%20Group-25D366?style=for-the-badge&logo=whatsapp&logoColor=white)](https://chat.whatsapp.com/K0w1BggUAzr7AWJNka3Y81)

-# Note
+> [!NOTE]
 > If this script has an error, you can report it via issue.